jikamens/jik-backup-utilities/README.md

 is being actively modified while the nightly rclone backups are running.
 This is important to avoid false errors during the backup verification step.

+## Additional scripts for working with backups

+Also included here are a number of additional scripts that help with administering, restoring, and cleaning up backups.
+Some of these scripts import two Python modules, [`b2api.py`](b2api.py) and [`rcloneutils.py`](rcloneutils.py), which you therefore need to put into a directory in Python's search path where the scripts can find them.

+### `backblaze-prune-backups`: Flexible backup expiration

+This script rummages through the encrypted data in my B2 backup bucket, decrypts the paths of the files backed up in the bucket, applies path-matching rules to determine the backup retention policy for every file, and applies that backup retention policy, pruning deleted files that the policy says should no longer be saved.
+See the usage message for the script and the comment in the `policies` section near the top which explains how retention policies are defined.

+Note that a lot of the logic in this script is there to cope with the fact that my backups are encrypted and therefore paths in the backups have to be decrypted in order to apply path-matching rules to them.
+The script could be modified to bypass the path decryption logic and just apply the expiration logic for backups in which the paths are not encrypted, but I haven't bothered to do this since my backups are encrypted.
+Perhaps I'll get around to it eventually, or I'll happily accept a pull request if someone else does.

 ## A note about offline backups